wyattmunson/notepad/content/docs/docker/docker-overview.md

 Docker is a OS virtualization software.
 Similar to virtual machines in their outcome, their differ in their function.

+When setting up a VM, there is a greater focus on hardware: what processor, how many CPUs, how much RAM.
+Then a OS is installed on top of that.

+When setting up a Docker image, the software is the main question: what OS, adding application code or config, installing dependencies, or building binaries.

 ### What's it purpose

 The general idea is to promote interoperability.
 If a Docker container runs on your local machine, it should run on someone else's machine, or a Kubernetes cluster, or Elastic Container Service cluster.